*This post may contain affiliate links. For more information, please visit my affiliate disclaimer here.

 By performing repetitive tasks like answering questions, reviewing advertisements and more, you can earn a few dollars to be paid out through Paypal or with gift cards.
 Signing up for many survey websites is recommended to maximize your earning potential.

-7. Sell Photos Online
+Sell Photos Online as you are traveling

 There are many different stock websites you can list your photography for sale, and each time someone purchases, you will make a commission.
 Click here to read more about selling your photography online.

 I’m assuming you speak English since you’ve made it this far, and if you like kids then teaching English online might be for you!
 VIP Kid is a program where you can sign up to teach kids in other countries English via video chat.
+This is a great way to make money while traveling because it’s really flexible.

 Earning potential is from $14 to $22 per hour, and you choose your own schedule, click here to learn more.